arun-gupta/whats-my-latency/README.md

 ## 🚀 How It Works

-- The backend is a Cloudflare Worker (and AWS Lambda endpoints) that returns its POP/location and timestamp in a JSON response.
+- The backend (Cloudflare Worker and AWS Lambda endpoints) returns its POP/location and timestamp in a JSON response for each test.
-- The frontend makes parallel requests to all endpoints, measures roundtrip times, and displays results in a table and on a map.
+- The frontend makes parallel requests to all endpoints, measures roundtrip times, and displays results in a table and on an interactive map.
-- The map animates lines from each region to your location, just like in classic "WarGames" movies.
+- The map animates lines from each region to your location, and you can replay any region’s animation by clicking or using the keyboard.
-- Click or keyboard-activate any region marker to replay the animation for that region.
-- Historical data is stored in Cloudflare D1 and visualized in an interactive, scrollable chart.
+- All latency results are stored in Cloudflare D1 for historical analysis.
+- The frontend fetches historical data to display in a scrollable trends chart, supporting multiple chart types (line, heatmap, box plot) for comprehensive analysis and statistical insights.
+- Users can trigger new latency tests in real time, and the chart updates instantly with the latest results.
+- Smart validation ensures the chart only displays available data, and the UI is fully accessible and responsive.

 ---